numbas/editor/docs/question/parts/mathematical-expression.rst

         If the student's answer does not match the given pattern, their score is multiplied by this percentage.

-    When to warn the student if their answer does not match the pattern If :guilabel:`On submission` is selected, the student will only be told that their answer does not match the pattern after they submit their answer.
+    When to warn the student if their answer does not match the pattern If :guilabel:`After submission` is selected, the student will only be told that their answer does not match the pattern after they submit their answer.

-        If :guilabel:`On input, and prevent submission` is selected, the student will be shown a warning next to the input box as soon as they enter an expression which does not match the pattern.
+        If :guilabel:`While entering their answer` is selected, the student will be shown a warning next to the input box as soon as they enter an expression which does not match the pattern.

-        If they try to submit the answer, it will be marked as invalid.
+        If :guilabel:`Prevent submission` is selected, the student will be prevented from submitting an answer which does not match the pattern.
+        They will also be shown a warning next to the input box as soon as they enter an expression which does not match the pattern.

 .. _mathematical-expression-variable-options: